AntoineOrsoni/pyats-devnet-se-hour/4_aetest/README.md

 ## 4. AEtest: Automated Easy Testing

-In this fifth exercice, we will use AEtest to define and execute test cases.
+In this fifth exercise, we will use AEtest to define and execute test cases.
 In our example, we will:

 1. Connect to the devices (IOS XE, IOS XR),
 2. Assert their current OS version,